autonity/seer/README.md

 # Seer

-**Seer** is monitoring tool designed to capture autonity on-chain events, It decodes and stores them in InfluxDB, Events are visualized later on Grafana.
+**Seer** is a monitoring tool designed to capture autonity on-chain events, It decodes and stores them in InfluxDB, Events are visualized later on Grafana.

 ---